gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 does to meet the clauses in those sections.

 **_Note:_** the comm layer currently does not yet intentionally try to conform to the MCM with respect to atomic operations when those are implemented natively, using RMA.
-It only does so when atomic operations are implemented using Active Messages (AMs).
+It only does so when they are implemented using Active Messages (AMs).
 There is code to handle the native case, but it has not yet been tested on a network that can actually do atomics natively.
 (So for example, the sockets provider's support for "native" atomics over TCP/IP sockets doesn't count).

 ### Background